chenxiunt/LocalRelevant_Geo-Obfuscation/ARTIFACT-EVALUATION.md

 ### Security/Privacy Issues and Ethical Concerns
-There is no security issue and ethical concerns.
+There are no security or ethical concerns.

 ## Environment
 The code was developed and tested using **MATLAB R2024a** with the **Optimization Toolbox** installed.
 The toolbox includes the [**`linprog`**](https://www.mathworks.com/help/optim/ug/linprog.html) function for linear programming.